INGInious/plugin-idea-project-generator/README.md

 You can generate an archive without tests or libraries.
 The IntelliJ project will be correctly generate but simply without the missing elements.

-### Note
+## Note

-**Note also that these two buttons are only accessible if the task contains java classes to be implemented.**
+**Note also that these two buttons are only accessible if the task contains java classes to implement.**